 Rates vs. Service

-Naturally, your inclination might be to opt to work with a large-scale NVOCC as these companies are likely to have access to the most optimal rates, right?
-Yes, but if you are a small-scale operation, chances are you are not going to be a top priority for such companies who will be busy with larger, more profitable clients.
+Naturally, your inclination might be to opt to work with a large-scale NVOCC as these companies are likely to have access to the most optimal rates.
+But if you are a small-scale operation, chances are you are not going to be a top priority for such companies who will be busy with larger, more profitable clients.
+Consider choosing a smaller partner that can offer personalized service for your freight.

 Freight forwarding and NVOCC often go hand in hand in one way or another, and it’s not unusual to see a single company offering both services.
 This is another reason why there has been, in recent times, a blurring of boundaries between the two.
 In fact, even companies who do own and operate their own ships may offer one or both services to their customers.